finki-hub/finki-discord-bot/README.md

 ### Data Files

 The data for the informational commands is loaded from data storage (if `DATA_STORAGE_URL` is configured).
-The following files are expected to be available at the data storage base URL:
+The bot automatically fetches and periodically reloads the following files from the data storage base URL:

 1. `courses.json` - a consolidated array of all courses with their information, participants, prerequisites, and staff
 2. `rooms.json` - an array of all the classrooms
-3. `sessions.json` - an object of all exam sessions
+3. `sessions.json` - an object mapping session names to filenames
 4. `staff.json` - an array of the staff
 5. `anto.json` - an array of strings containing Anto quotes

 If `DATA_STORAGE_URL` is not configured, these features will be disabled and the bot will run without data loading functionality.
+You can manually trigger a data reload using the `/config data` command.

 ### Sessions (Timetables)

 All the session schedule files should be placed in the `sessions` folder in your data storage bucket.
 The names of the files should match the respective names in `sessions.json`.
 When users request a session via the `/session` command, the bot will provide a direct link to the file in the data storage bucket.

-## Integration With `finki-chat-bot`
+## Integration With `finki-hub/chat-bot`

-This project features integration with [`finki-chat-bot`](https://github.com/finki-hub/finki-chat-bot) for enabling the FAQ and links functionality.
-The Discord bot fetches and mutates data from the chat bot using REST endpoints.
+This project features integration with [`finki-chat-bot`](https://github.com/finki-hub/chat-bot) for enabling FAQ, links, and LLM chat functionality.
+The Discord bot communicates with the chat bot using REST endpoints.
 If they are deployed in Docker, they should be on the same network to be able to communicate.

-Please set the `CHATBOT_URL` env. variable to the URL of the chat bot.
+Set the `CHATBOT_URL` env. variable to the URL of the chat bot, and optionally `API_KEY` for authenticated endpoints (such as filling embeddings).

-### Data Storage Integration

-The bot can load data files from a data storage service.
-Set the `DATA_STORAGE_URL` environment variable to the base URL of your data storage (without trailing slash).
-The bot will automatically fetch and periodically reload the following files:

-- `courses.json` - Course information, participants, prerequisites, and staff
-- `rooms.json` - Classroom information
-- `sessions.json` - Exam session mappings (maps session names to filenames)
-- `staff.json` - Staff member information
-- `anto.json` - Array of Anto quotes (strings)

-Session timetable files should be placed in the `sessions` folder in your data storage bucket.
-The filenames must match the values in `sessions.json`.

-If `DATA_STORAGE_URL` is not set, the bot will start successfully but data-dependent features will be disabled.
-You can manually trigger a data reload using the `/config data` command.

 ## Frequently Asked Questions

-1. The hot reloading is too slow
-   - This is a Discord limitation because the bot has to relogin each time
-2. How do I create a Discord bot?
+1. How do I create a Discord bot?
    - Refer to <https://discord.com/developers/applications>

 ## Frequently Encountered Errors